mozilla-ai/lumigator/docs/source/operations-guide/configuration.md

 ## Where are the config files?

-The default Lumigator settings are found in the repository root under {{ '[`.config.default.yaml`](https://github.com/mozilla-ai/lumigator/blob/{}/.config.default.yaml)'.format(commit_id) }}.
+The default Lumigator settings are found in the repository root under {{ '[`.default.env`](https://github.com/mozilla-ai/lumigator/blob/{}/.default.env)'.format(commit_id) }}.

-They are specified in `YAML` and at present all settings are under `app` section within the config file.
+They are specified in key=value format within the config file.

 ## How are these settings used?

 When you start Lumigator using commands like `make local-up` or `make start-lumigator`, configuration steps are automatically run which do the following:

 1. Any temporary config files used for deployment are removed
-1. Default and user settings are combined (with user settings prefered - see below for information on using your own settings)
+1. Default and user settings are combined (with user settings preferred - see below for information on using your own settings)
 1. The generated config file (`.env`) is placed under the `build` directory in the repository root
 1. Docker Compose is supplied with the environment file path to the generated `.env` file